-Eastern African Virtual Herbarium
+Eastern African Virtual Herbarium - COMPLETED

 East Africa is one of the worlds Biodiversity Hotspots with nearly 7,600 plant species, of which a third are found nowhere else on the planet.
 It is also one of the most densely populated places on Earth.
 The rapid expansion of agriculture and urbanisation to service this rising population places the habitats of East Africa’s plants under threat.